-This 2017 ceremony will be held at the Royal Randwick Grand Ballroom on Friday August 11, and tickets can be secured at early bird prices by CLICKING HERE.
+This 2018 gala ceremony will be held at the Royal Randwick Grand Ballroom on Friday August 10.

 Entry for a series of (maximum five) related stories is also $40

-Once registration is complete, entries must be emailed to firstname.lastname@example.org and include links, audio files, pdfs and photos, a recent headshot and up to 400 words in support of the entry.
+Once registration is complete, entries must be emailed to firstname.lastname@example.org and include links, audio files, pdfs and photos, a recent photograph of the entrant and supporting statement.

 In the categories of Most Outstanding Radio Current Affairs and Audio Blog an edited compilation of relevant material broadcast can be entered, and should not exceed two minutes in duration.

 The criteria for Outstanding Columnist requires a maximum five of the entrant’s best columns across a variety of subjects.

 For Journalist of the Year, Best Columnist, Political Reporting, Young Journalist of the Year and Racing Writer you are able to enter a body of work up to a maximum of five pieces under a single $40 entry.

 Young Journalist of the Year entrants qualify if they are yet to turn 27 by June 30.

 For all other entries competing against one’s self is allowed and an entry fee is applicable for each item of work submitted.